 Want to get a glimpse of what Hawaii was like 50 years ago?
 Head to French Polynesia and the Pacific islands of Tahiti, which are more accessible than ever this winter thanks to a new budget airline (French Bee) and new flights from United Airlines and Air Tahiti Nui (where kids fly free), according to Laura Begley Bloom, chief content officer at FamilyTraveller.
 With the increase in popularity, resorts like the Four Seasons Resort Bora Bora are spiffing up to welcome all the new visitors.
 You’ll also find an increasing focus on sustainability, with programs like an EcoTour in Moorea from the Coral Gardeners, a group working to preserve the oceans.
 These are the best beach vacation for every month of the year.

 Rio de Janeiro

 You might know New Zealand as the verdant natural setting of the Lord of the Rings movie trilogy, filled with soaring cliffs and incredible dense forests that spill out into the sea.
 All of this natural wonder is actually real, not a movie set, and best experienced in the New Zealand summer, when the Northern Hemisphere is feeling the deep freeze.
-Another highlight of this Pacific Ocean island country is the chance to see the rarest dolphin species in the world, Hector’s dolphin, which only lives in the coastal waters here.
+Another highlight of this Pacific Ocean island country is the chance to see Hector’s dolphin, which only lives in the coastal waters here.